enlivenedcooperative/enlivenedcoop-website/_courses/2023_03-yucatan_spring_intergenerational.md

 **Gerardo López-Amaro**, co-founder of the Enlivened Cooperative, is currently walking com-passionately the path of autonomous education with the task of imagining spaces of encounter for thinking-feeling together about ways to strengthen the defense of life, memory and territory.
 He sees this as part of a planetary struggle for cognitive, relational and ontological justice.
 He is purposefully becoming entangled in a great “we” of people enacting the pluriverse, that “world where many worlds fit.”
 He has a profound interest in intercultural translation as a political practice with the horizon of weaving together an anti-imperial, decolonizing, joyful South that can resist the current capitalist storm and create stories, practices, and ideas that nurture life and dignity.
 Born and raised in San Luis Potosi, Mexico, he’s a pilgrim of viable spaces informed by politics of love and consciousness regarding the healing of land and territory, love and intimacy, and labor and livelihood.
 These topics constitute his field of inquiry for his doctoral dissertation research in Anthropology and Social Change at the California Institute of Integral Studies.

-**Udi Mandel** has 20 years of experience teaching social anthropology and sustainability in higher education and collaborating with communities in Europe, the Pacific, North and Latin America.
-Udi’s focus is on issues of social, ecological and epistemic justice with an emphasis on regenerative practices that can bring human and ecological flourishing.
-Udi’s work combines action research, writing, filmmaking and community collaborations in a range of settings,  including diverse indigenous communities, social and ecological movements from around the world.
-Udi received his PhD in social anthropology from Goldsmiths College (University of London), an MSc in international development from the University of Bristol, and an MFA from the University of Edinburgh.
-Udi has held faculty appointments at EARTH University (Costa Rica), the University of Bristol (UK), and the University of Oxford and other institutions in the UK and US.
-Udi co-founded with others the Enlivened Learning Project and the Ecoversities Alliance, an international alliance of learning places committed to social and ecological justice and regeneration.
-Udi is also a co-founder of the Enlivened Cooperative.

 ![](/assets/img/courses/yucatan_fall/bernardo.jpg){:.right.thumb width="250"}

 **Bernardo Sánchez Lapuente** is a Social Anthropologist, Theater Educator and Photographer.
 Beyond titles and credentials, Bernardo is an Artist, Dad of two awesome girls, traveler and world bridger.
 He develops his work within the framework of Art Education with kids and youth, as well as accompanying group processes.
 He feels fascinated with the idea of traveling throughout the planet that we inhabit while also journeying throughout the infinite geography that inhabits us.
 He will be in charge of generating spaces and moments to put into common ground the discoveries and questions of the journey.

-**Stephan Martin** is an astronomer, educator, and author who has taught astronomy, physics, and consciousness studies at colleges, universities, and learning centers across the US for over twenty-five years.
-Between 2003-2008 he studied directly with Brian Swimme and others at the California Institute of Integral Studies, out of which came his first book Cosmic Conversations, in which he held dialogues with scientists, spiritual teachers, and cultural creatives on the nature of the universe and our role in it.
-Since then he has led workshops on the New Cosmology at seminars and retreat centers across the US and Europe and has been active in exploring multidisciplinary approaches to exploring the universe.
-He is currently adjunct faculty in the Consciousness and Transformative Studies graduate program at John F Kennedy University where he teaches a course on “Cosmology and Consciousness.”
-Steve is also a co-director of the continuing care program at the Center for Spiritual Emergence in Asheville, NC where he assists clients in living more conscious lives from an expansive perspective.

 **Pedro Uc Be** is a poet and a defender of the Mayan territory in Yucatan.
 Born in Buctzotz, he is the author of several books and a recipient of different awards.
 For Pedro, poetry and the care for the land are the same, a deep root that is entangled to his relationship to the milpa.
 His proposal is to share Mayan philosophy, thought and emotion a a proposal of life, of survival, of joy and of health.